-Complainant contends that the Subject Judge violated a federal statute, 28 U.S.C. § 455, by failing to recuse himself from the case and by deliberately delaying ruling on the motion to disqualify.
-He states the Subject Judge must disqualify himself on remand under section 455, Canon 3 of the Code of Conduct for United States Judges, and the Due Process Clause of the Fifth Amendment to the Constitution.
+Complainant contends that the Subject Judge violated a federal statute, 28 U.S.C. § 455, and the Code of Conduct for United States Judges by failing to recuse himself from the case, violated the law by denying the motion to recuse, acted outside the performance of his official duties and violated the law by "fraudulently dismissing the case," was biased against Complainant, and committed fraud upon the court.
 He attached documents to his Complaint.